-Motivational speaker John Maxwell once said, "A budget is telling your money where to go instead of wondering where it went."
+Motivational speaker and author John Maxwell once said, "A budget is telling your money where to go instead of wondering where it went."

 Know What You Buy

 Before you sit down to make a budget, you might not be aware of how many different types of things you need to buy.

 Most people are aware of the items that cause them to take out their wallets on a daily or weekly basis: groceries, gasoline, coffees at Starbucks, restaurant meals with friends.